temporal-community/temporal-ai-agent/README.md

 # TODO for this branch
 ## Agent
 - We'll have to figure out which matches are where.
 No use going to Manchester for a match that isn't there.
+- The use of `###` in prompts I want excluded from the conversation history is a bit of a hack.

 ## Validator function
 - Probably keep data types, but move the activity and workflow code for the demo